 With WFH-ing, we’re all learning that real-time isn’t the only option.
 We can work asynchronously at times that best suit us.
 Maybe you like to take a more extended break during lunch and then finish the work in the evening.
 Set your preferences and discuss them with your boss and other stakeholders.
 Your office hours don’t need to be 9-5; maybe they’re 7-10 and 14-19.
 Try and see what works for you and the people you work with.

 If this is new for you, I have to tell you; it will be a struggle.
 The first week might feel terrible, but you’ll quickly notice it’s worth it, and it only gets more comfortable until it turns into a habit, and then it becomes a superpower.

 Remember, we’re learning only when we’re out of our comfort zone.
 When we are a bit scared when there are unknowns, something unpredictable.
 That’s when we grow.
 Proper time management is the key to living a joyous life.
 Trust me; I literally wrote a book about it.

-Working From Home is a benefit, and I hope you find the generosity to be grateful about it.
+Working From Home is a benefit, and I hope you find the generosity to be grateful for it.